Sinus Headache (cont.)

 - What is the prognosis for a sinus headache?

 - Find a local Ear, Nose, & Throat Doctor in your town

 When should I seek medical care for a sinus headache?

 Many people correctly self-diagnose sinusitis and treat themselves at home.
 Drinking plenty of fluids and humidifying the air is often enough to open the nasal passages and allow the sinuses to drain.
 This home treatment also may loosen secretions that are already present and promote drainage.

 However, medical care may be needed if a fever is present, if there is swelling that can be felt in the face (perhaps signaling an abscess formation), or if the person exhibits a change in behavior or thinking.

-Medical care may be appropriate if the pain does not respond to over-the-counter pain medications such as ibuprofen or acetaminophen or if symptoms last longer than 10 to 14 days.
+Seeking medical care may also be appropriate if the pain does not respond to over-the-counter (OTC) pain medications such as ibuprofen or acetaminophen or if symptoms last longer than 10 to 14 days.